StephenCWills/Easer/FAQ.md

 ## Functionality Explained ##
 Currently, the UI of Easer is not pretty and needs a lot of improvements; some behaviors may not exactly follow your mind.
 They are listed here.

 * Easer will use relevant system **permissions** to check events and change settings.
-However, there is no runtime permission check currently.
-Please give Easer the relevant permission before you use certain events and/or profiles.
+Although there is runtime permission check, please do not REVOKE the permissions granted to Easer (or the relevant functions won't run correctly).
 * Time (`TimeEventPlugin`) uses Android's system level notification mechanism (`AlarmManager`), which is ***inexact*** (from Android 4.4) to *minimize wakeups and battery use* as said in the [official document](https://developer.android.com/reference/android/app/AlarmManager.html).
 My observation of the maximum shift is 3 minutes.
 * Similarly, Date (`DateEventPlugin`) also uses `AlarmManager` so it may also be inexact (though this behavior is relatively less harmful because 3 minutes is only a small portion compared to a day).
 * `Before` and `After` (`EventType`) are **inclusive** (not sure if it will be useful to have them exclusive).
-* Events won't be re-triggered if it is already satisfied and hasn't become unsatisfied yet.
+* Most events won't be re-triggered if it is already satisfied and hasn't become unsatisfied yet.
 That said, you won't need to worry about creating an "after 3:00pm" event and it repeats triggering all the time.
+The small amount of re-triggerable events are designed to be so because of their natural property, so users won't need to worry about that -- just follow what you feel to use them.

 ## Permission ##
 See [[here|權限 Permission]] for the full explaination.